tidev/alloy/README.md

 If you don't add an `id` attribute to an element, it will not be referencable directly in your controller.

 The pattern for creating Alloy markup is to have the XML element name match the corresponding Titanium API name.
 Nested elements get added to parent element, for example the Button element below is added as a child to the Window element.
-Titanium styles are applied through the attributes of the style files described above.
+Titanium styles are applied through the selectors of the style files described above.

 ```xml
 <Window>